 This course deals with different derivatives.
 The functioning of various derivative instruments like forwards, futures, swaps, and options will be explained.
 Furthermore, derivatives strategies will be analyzed.
 A particular focus of the course is the valuation of different basic and exotic instruments.
 The theoretical basis will be presented in lectures, while exercise classes will provide the opportunity to apply the concepts in practice.
+For HWS 2022/23 only, we will offer this course as an "inverted classroom" where lectures will be provided as videos in advance and we will summarize the respective topics and discuss the content during the lecture hours.
+Students are required to study the videos before the lectures.

 After the completion of this course, students will have gained a thorough understanding of the spectrum of derivative financial instruments and their functioning.
 Furthermore, they will have learned how to implement investment strategies using derivatives.
 Students acquire a working knowledge of different valuation techniques, which is a necessary condition for trading these instruments and which also allows them to price new innovative products themselves.